WillOram/cyber-remediation/README.md

 1. Remove the attacker’s access to the environment
 2. Provide confidence the attacker no longer has access to the environment
 3. Prevent the attacker from re-gaining access to the environment and achieving their objectives

+## Key considerations

+Against a motivated and targeted attacker failure to perform each of the following, will likely result in the eradication not being successful (with the attacker maintaining access and embedding deeper in the network):
+- identify all attacker access;
+- improve detection capabilities so that all attacker activity is detected; and,
+- implement sufficient improvements to prevent the attacker from quickly re-gaining access to the environment.

 ## Remediation steps